 James (1:2-4) said, “Dear brothers and sisters, when troubles come your way, consider it an opportunity for great joy.
 For you know that when your faith [what you hold true and faithful] is ‘tested’ [by those around you], your endurance has a chance to grow.
 So let it grow, for when your endurance is fully developed, you will be perfect and complete, needing nothing.”

-Troubles are part of everyone’s life, they are not sent by God they are cause and effect.
-There is a difference in being tempted by the lust of your own flesh and being tested by those around you so they might see righteousness in action.
+Troubles are part of everyone’s life, they are not sent by God.
+There is a difference in being ‘tempted’ by the lust of your own flesh and being ‘tested’ by those around you so they might see righteousness in action.
 Troubles come through ignorance, evil imaginations, and through rebellion.
-We must remember, we sow that which we are and we reap what we sow.
+We must remember, we sow what we are and we reap what we sow.

 To walk by faith is not walking in ignorance.
 It is being confident that the fruit of the Holy Spirit is the best weapon of warfare against the works of the flesh.
 We have all come into the world with the natural reaction to reach for the works of the flesh as our weapons against the same.
 After we are born from above, we struggle to break this bad habit, or reflex, that we inherited through our natural bloodline.
 Therefore, when we read in Galatians 5:17-32 and familiarize ourselves with the difference between the two natures we can challenge ourselves to reach for the fruit of the Holy Spirit until we are persuaded they really do work.
 Then we can say we are walking by faith.